jstreifel-33/reading-notes/index.md

 # Foreward
 Hello, and welcome to my reading notes!
 My name is Joseph Streifel (@jstreifel-33), but you can call me Joe.
 In the future this page will likely work as a table of contents archiving assignments.
-For now it's dedicated to relection on The Growth Mindset.
+For now it's dedicated to a relection on The Growth Mindset.
 Enjoy!

 Looking for my portfolio but ended up here instead?
 Please follow this link: [github portfolio](https://jstreifel-33.github.io)